How to Repair and Improve Your Car Parts Cheaply with 3D Printing

 - Prototyping for Tuning: Planning major modifications?
 With 3D printing, you can cheaply print and test the shape of a new spoiler, air intake, or body kit part before investing in expensive final production.

-When printing car parts, choosing the right material is absolutely crucial.
-The car interior reaches extreme temperatures in the summer sun, which is why common materials like PLA (which softens at around 60 °C) are not suitable.
+When printing car parts, choosing the right material is crucial.
+A car interior can reach 80–120 °C in summer sun, which is why standard PLA (softens around 60 °C) is not suitable for parts exposed to direct sun.

 (You can learn more about materials in our article Choosing the Right Material for Your 3D Print).